vanschependom/KULAK_IW-shed-of-graphs/README.md

 Generates graphs of a given order, that comply with a provided set of filters.
 Click [here](#using-the-graph-filter) to skip to the usage instructions for generating graphs.

 The underlying logic is as follows: the bash script `generate_graphs.sh` generates all graphs of the given order using _Plantri_.
-This script then pipes its output - a bunch of _Graph6_ encoded graphs - to the Python script `filter_graphs.py`, which filters all these graphs based on the given criteria in the `filter.??` file.
+This script then pipes its output - a bunch of _Graph6_ encoded graphs - to the Python script `filter_graphs.py`, which filters all these graphs based on the given criteria in the `filter.json` file.

 ## Usage